CyVerse-learning-materials/learning-materials-home/webinars.rst

 |Home_Icon|_
 `Learning Center Home <http://learning.cyverse.org/>`_

-Webinars (Also known as `Focus Forums <https://cyverse.org/ffw>`_)
+Webinars
 -----------------------------------------------

-These are workshop formatted tutorials that can be used and/or remixed in running your own CyVerse workshop.
+Webinars, (also known as `Focus Forums <https://cyverse.org/ffw>`_) cover a variety of topics from scientific workflows to using various CyVerse technologies.
+They are created and presented by community members and CyVerse team members.

 .. list-table::
     :header-rows: 1